+Student:

-Student: Semester:
+Semester:

-By the signatures below, the student and Agency Field Instructor/Supervisor acknowledge that the Learning Plan and competency tasks have been developed by the student and approved by Agency Field Instructor (Supervisor) as appropriate for the field setting.
+By the signatures below, the student and Agency Field Instructor/Supervisor acknowledge the student and approved by Agency Field Instructor (Supervisor) as appropriate for

-Student Signature: Date: Agency Field Instructor/Supervisor signature: Date:
+Student Signature: Date:

+Agency Field Instructor/Supervisor signature: Date:

 The Council on Social Work Education states that professional competence is the "ability to integrate and apply social work knowledge, values, and skills to practice situations in a purposeful, intentional, and professional manner to promote human and community well-being."
 Each of the nine competencies identified by CSWE describes the knowledge, values, skills, and cognitive and affective processes.
 Field education gives students the opportunity to integrate the theoretical and conceptual aspects and apply them in a practice setting.